 The scope of our information is limited to chiropractic and spinal injuries and conditions.
 To discuss options on the subject matter, please feel free to ask Dr. Jimenez or contact us at 915-850-0900.

 By Dr. Alex Jimenez

 Lower back pain is one of the most commonly reported symptoms among the general population.
 Sciatica is a well-known group of symptoms, including lower back pain, numbness, and tingling sensations, which often describe the source of an individual’s lumbar spine issues.
 Sciatica can be due to a variety of injuries and/or conditions, such as spinal misalignment, or subluxation, disc herniation, and even spinal degeneration.

-The information herein on "Exercises and Stretches for Herniated Discs In El Paso, TX" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Exercises and Stretches for Herniated Discs In El Paso, TX" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*

 Our office has made a reasonable attempt to provide supportive citations and has identified the relevant research study or studies supporting our posts.
 We provide copies of supporting research studies available to regulatory boards and the public upon request.